jtratner/django-turtle-shell/UsageGuide.rst

 Extend the functionality of the `ExecutionResult` model to define ways to create, run, update and cancel executions.

+Define state machine constants (states, tranistions, callbacks statuses, etc)

-Define a manager ``ExecutionResultManager`` for managing the internal state and transitions of the execution objects.
+Define a manager ``ExecutionResultManager`` for managing the internal state and transitions of the execution objects with state machine defined above.
 This should be able to poll for any state changes to execution instances and do the required to return current state and status for each object when called from ``get_current_state``.
 The ``ExecutionResultManager`` can be extended to define handling state transitions and polling methods for different functions.

 .. code-block::